nobleans-playground/coding-challenge-colour-battle/readme.md

 ## Profiling Your Bot

+Note: The following steps don't work anymore since multi-threading was introduced in `tournament.py`.

 One aspect of the challenge is to try and optimize your bot's processing time to become the most efficient.
 One way to do it in Python using `cPython` by following these steps:
 ```bash